 What is Self-Paced Learning?

-Self-guided education allows Lucent University to produce high-quality content and, at the same time, offer the best cost-benefit in Bible-based education.
-Our self-paced programs do not require you to be in contact with professors and other students.
-You can study at your own pace and, when necessary you can ask questions at the communications area of your dashboard.
-Also, self-paced learning programs allow the greatest degree of flexibility for distance learners.
-You can enroll at any time and not worry about deadlines to complete your coursework, as long as you complete 5 courses every Term (6 months).
+A self-paced program means you are not require you to be in contact with professors and other students.
+You can study at your own pace and, when necessary you can ask questions in the communications area of your dashboard allowing the greatest degree of flexibility.

 How Do Self-Paced Degree Programs Work?

 Self-guided education is what allows Lucent University to produce high-quality content and, at the same time, offer the best cost-benefit in Bible-based education.
-Our self-paced programs do not require you to be in contact with professors and other students.
 You can study at your own pace and, when necessary you can ask questions at the communications area of your dashboard.
 Also, self-paced learning programs allow the greatest degree of flexibility for distance learners.
 You can enroll at any time and not worry about deadlines to complete your coursework, as long as you complete 5 courses every Term (6 months).

 Why choose a Self-Paced Degree Program?